NetApp/FSx-ONTAP-monitoring/FSx_Alerting/Auto-Add-CloudWatch-Alarms/README.md

     - `defaultCPUThreshold` - This will define a default CPU utilization threshold.
     - `defaultSSDThreshold` - This will define a default SSD (aggregate) utilization threshold.
     - `defaultVolumeThreshold` - This will define the default Volume utilization threshold.
+    - `defaultVolumeFilesThreshold` - This will define the default Volume files utilization threshold.
     - `alarmPrefixString` - This defines the string that will be prepended to every CloudWatch alarm name that the program creates.
     - `regions` - This is an optional comma separated list of AWS region names (e.g. us-east-1) that the program will act on.
 If not specified, the program will scan on all regions that support an FSx for ONTAP file system.